Hobby Lobby: Government Can’t Strip Business Owners of Religious Liberty Hearing Set for Thursday, November 1, 2012

 The government is asking the federal judge presiding over the case to be the first ever to adopt its narrow view of where, when and how American citizens may exercise religion.

 “The government’s view is supported neither by precedent nor common sense,” said Duncan.“Millions of Americans have gone into business to make a living, not to forfeit their faith.
 When the government compels them to violate that faith, the law does not leave them without a remedy.”

 The federal court in Oklahoma City has scheduled a hearing on Hobby Lobby’s injunction motion for November 1, 2012.
 A decision is expected soon after that.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has an 18-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has an 18-year history of defending religious liberty for people of all faiths.
 Its attorneys have been recognized as experts in the field of church-state law.
-The Becket Fund recently won a 9-0 victory at the U.S. Supreme Court in Hosanna-Tabor v.
+Becket recently won a 9-0 victory at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”